godotengine/godot-docs/classes/class_basematerial3d.rst

 :ref:`TextureFilter<enum_BaseMaterial3D_TextureFilter>` **TEXTURE_FILTER_LINEAR_WITH_MIPMAPS_ANISOTROPIC** = ``5``

-The texture filter blends between the nearest 4 pixels and selects a mipmap based on the angle between the surface and the camera view.
-This reduces artifacts on surfaces that are almost in line with the camera.
-This is the slowest of the filtering options, but results in the highest quality texturing.
+The texture filter blends between the nearest 4 pixels and blends between 2 mipmaps (or uses the nearest mipmap if :ref:`ProjectSettings.rendering/textures/default_filters/use_nearest_mipmap_filter<class_ProjectSettings_property_rendering/textures/default_filters/use_nearest_mipmap_filter>` is ``true``) based on the angle between the surface and the camera view.
+This makes the texture look smooth from up close, and smooth from a distance.
+Anisotropic filtering improves texture quality on surfaces that are almost in line with the camera, but is slightly slower.
 The anisotropic filtering level can be changed by adjusting :ref:`ProjectSettings.rendering/textures/default_filters/anisotropic_filtering_level<class_ProjectSettings_property_rendering/textures/default_filters/anisotropic_filtering_level>`.

 .. _class_BaseMaterial3D_constant_TEXTURE_FILTER_MAX: